Questions about Coronavirus COVID-19 Answered

 - Clean and disinfect frequently touched surfaces in your sick room and bathroom.
 Another person in your house can clean other areas of your house but if possible, have the sick person clean in their own room to keep family members safe from infection.

 - Call our office at 919.846.9292 if your symptoms are severe enough that you need to seek care.

 Should I be tested for COVID-19?

-There are two types of tests for COVID-19.
-One is a test for current infection which should be done when a person has symptoms.
+There are two types of tests for COVID-19, a viral test and an antibody test.
+The viral test checks for current infection and should be done when a person has symptoms.
 The other test is an antibody test which checks to see if a person has been exposed to or had a COVID-19 infection and developed antibodies to this infection.
-These antibodies will usually develop 8 to 11 days after first infected.
-This test does not guarantee future immunity to COVID-19.
+These antibodies will usually develop 7 to 21 days after first infected.
+It is not yet known if test guarantees future immunity to COVID-19.